What is cardiac tamponade?

 - Pain medicine, such as aspirin

 - Anti-inflammatory medicines such as aspirin, ibuprofen, steroids, or colchicine

 - Medicines to help the heart beat stronger

 - Blood transfusion.
 You may need this if the fluid buildup is caused by trauma or is after open heart surgery.

 What are possible complications of cardiac tamponade?

 If treated quickly, cardiac tamponade often causes no complications.
 Untreated, it can lead to shock.
 Serious problems can result from shock.
 For example, reduced blood flow to the kidneys during shock can cause the kidneys to fail.
-Untreated shock may also lead to organ failure and death.
+Untreated shock may also lead to other organ failure and death.

 What can I do to prevent cardiac tamponade?